stackhost/support-database/04.email-hosting/01.how-can-i-migrate-my-emails-if-i-use-wordpress-ftp-migration/docs.en.md

 - Select which package you want to migrate emails into via Manage Hosting.
 - Select the Email Migrations tool that is within the emails section.

+[ui-callout]

+[ui-callout-item title="Email Migration" position="60%, 23%, sw"]
+Use this tool to migrate your emails from various providers.
+[/ui-callout-item]

 ![](email.JPG)
+[/ui-callout]

 - You can now simply enter the relevant credentials and select then select 'Sync'.